NadirKamran/Instagram-Bot/README.md

 </ul>

 ## How to use
-Run the Bot.py file in the sample folder to run the Page Object Pattern test.
+Run the Selinium-Bot.py file in the sample folder to run the Page Object Pattern test.
 This opens the browser and logs into the specified users account.

 ## Further improvements
-These methods could be expanded further to include the following:
+This could be expanded further to include the following:
 <ul>
  <li>Searching for posts on a users feed</li>
  <li>Finding posts according to hashtags</li>